Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-pavandantu18/README.md

 4. **Work with Docker Containers:** Understand how to use Docker to run and manage Hadoop components and transfer files between the host and container environments.
 5. **Analyze MapReduce Job Outputs:** Learn how to retrieve and interpret the results of a MapReduce job.

+### Project Overview – A brief explanation of what the project does.

+This is word count problem.
+By the end frequency of each word in the text file is counted and a new output text file is created with the frequency output.

+### Approach and Implementation – Explanation of the Mapper and Reducer logic.

+Mapper -> Extends mapper class and the code logic is:
+1) hadoop string datatype(Text) is converted to java string
+2) For each word in the line the mapper outputs <word,1>
+as key,value pair.

+Reduce -> Extends reduce class and input is from sort,merge function.
+Input is again key,value pair with key being unique word and value is list of 1s.
+The number of 1s in the list is the frequency of the word.

+1) All the 1s from the list are added.
+2) Word, count is written as output

+Execution Steps – Include the commands used to build and run your project.

 ## Setup and Execution

 ### 1. **Start the Hadoop Cluster**